Trade Show Supplies 101

 Seating might be one of the most overlooked trade show supplies out there.
 Everyone’s tired; everyone’s been standing and walking for a thousand hours.
 A chair or two gives them a reason to be glad they found your booth and associate good feelings with it; it also gives you the easiest possible way to engage them in conversation.

-On the day of the trade show, you will want to come prepared with all the little things you might need, because even the best laid plans can go haywire!
+On the day of the trade show, you will want to come prepared with all the little things you might need because even the best-laid plans can go haywire!
 Write down a checklist beforehand that includes plenty of pens, business cards, extension cords, sharpies, tape, post-it notes, laptop(s), basic first aid supplies, some all-in-one tools, and any other office supplies that might come in handy.
+(More on this below)

 Utilizing Trade Show Banners